 Fertilizer for Alocasia in Pots

 Is feeding alocasias really necessary if you’re growing them indoors?
-Chances are you want your houseplant somewhere under ten feet tall.
+Chances are you want your houseplant somewhere under 10 feet (3 m.) tall.
 The thing about fertilizer, however, is that it isn’t just for rapid growth.
 Kept in a pot, your alocasia almost certainly won’t reach its full potential size, but it still needs regular fertilization, perhaps even more so.

-Because of the small amount of soil in a container, nutrients can be washed away more easily.
-With every watering, add a little water soluble fertilizer to keep your alocasia plants growing healthy and strong.
+Due to the small amount of soil in a container, nutrients can be washed away more easily.
+With every watering, add a little water-soluble fertilizer to keep your alocasia plants growing healthy and strong.